 If your siblings are your best friends, you are blessed.
 If you have lost them, we understand your pain.
 Siblings Day Foundation (SDF) was founded in 1995 to recognize, honor, and celebrate your sibling relationships.
-We need your help now to fund a new program called 2021 Siblings United designed to strengthen the bond of siblings.
-Our goal is to raise $15,000 to kickstart through GoFundMe the important new initiatives below:
+We need your help now to fund our program called 2023 Siblings United designed to strengthen the bond of siblings.
+Our goal is to raise funds for the important new initiatives below:

 - Sibling-2-Sibling Support Groups – a series of interactive group sessions held virtually with psychologists and social workers to help overcome grief.